szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Each time they're repulsed, they take 4 points of magic damage, and 4 points of "radiant" damage that is irresistible, even if they're immune to magic damage
 - After being pushed, they suffer the effects of Slow for half a round.

-None of these effects are subject to magic resistance, though this is a level 5 effect, and thus liches are unaffected.
+None of these effects are subject to Magic Resistance, though this is a level 5 effect, and thus liches are unaffected.

 ### Make Wall of Moonlight more effective (506) (IWDEE BGEE BG2EE EET)

 This spell is thematically beautiful but very underperforming, especially due to how it only works once per turn.
 This improves the spell in the following ways:

 - The damage from the spell can now affect a target once per round instead of once per turn.
 It is up to you how much you want to exploit the enemy AI with this.
 - The damage is the same, but the minimum damage has been increased: evil targets take 2d8+4 magic damage, instead of 2d10, and undead additionally take 3d8+6.
-This damage is no longer resistible by magic resistance.
+This damage is no longer resistible by Magic Resistance.
 - The spell also causes enemies to suffer blindness for 1 round, with a 40% chance of pushing them back away from the original caster and knocking them prone for half a round unless they Save vs. Spell.
-This effect cannot be stopped by magic resistance either.
+This effect cannot be stopped by Magic Resistance either.
 Because it pushes them away from the caster, it is recommended, for strategic purposes, to stand at the other end of the wall from the enemies.

 ### Make Aid a party buff and optionally disable the character glow (507) (IWDEE BGEE BG2EE EET)